prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/08-create-a-composite-model.md

     ![](../images/dp500-8-11.png)

-    *You will import this data to add a table to the DirectQuery model.
-Because it isn't possible to connect to an Excel workbook using DirectQuery, Power BI will import it.*
+    >**Note** You will import this data to add a table to the DirectQuery model.
+Because it isn't possible to connect to an Excel workbook using DirectQuery, Power BI will import it.

 1. Select **Transform Data**.